senseyeio/mg-regions/README.md

 ### Development

-- `gulp serve` to run a development version of the library to experiment with
+- `npm start` to run a development version of the library to experiment with

 ### Testing

 - `gulp test` to run the Test'em server in continuous mode.
-- `npm test` or `gulp test-ci` for a single run, CI mode.
+- `npm test` for a single run, CI mode.